pantheon-systems/documentation/source/content/guides/drush/03-drush-commands.md

 <Alert title="Note" type="info" >

-[Registry Rebuild](https://www.drupal.org/project/registry_rebuild) is [deprecated](https://www.drupal.org/project/registry_rebuild/issues/1785672) for Drupal 9, but can still be used on Drupal 7.
+[Registry Rebuild](https://www.drupal.org/project/registry_rebuild) is [deprecated](https://www.drupal.org/project/registry_rebuild/issues/1785672) for the latest version of Drupal, but can still be used on Drupal 7.

 </Alert>